calliope-project/data-module-template/README.md

     copier copy https://github.com/calliope-project/data-module-template.git ./destination_path/
     ```

+    > [!INFO]
+    >
+    > If your terminal does not have access to `copier` then you may need to update your `PATH` variable to include `~/.pixi/bin`.

-3. Answer some questions so can we pre-fill licensing, citiation files, etc...
+3. Answer some questions so can we pre-fill licensing, citation files, etc...
 4. Initialise the `pixi` project environment of your new module.

     ```shell